Art Crews

 Art Crews (born January 3, 1959) is an American retired professional wrestler who competed in North American regional promotions including the National Wrestling Alliance, particularly the Central States, Mid-South and Pacific Northwest territories, during the 1980s.

-In Shawn Michaels' autobiography Heartbreak & Triumph, Michaels explains that Art Crews was the very first person he wrestled in his career, making him the first person to ever defeat Michaels.
+In Shawn Michaels' autobiography Heartbreak & Triumph, Michaels explains that Art Crews was the first person he wrestled in his career, making him the first person to ever defeat Michaels.

 Career

 Early life and career

 Born in Topeka, Kansas, and grew up in Meriden, Kansas, Crews was a fan of professional wrestling as a child, often attending wrestling events in Saint Joseph, Missouri, with his mother, Billie Crews.
 Trained by Pat O'Connor and Ronnie Etchison, Crews made his debut in 1980 fighting Billy Howard to a time limit draw at the Kansas City Memorial Hall in Kansas City, Kansas.

 After spending almost two years in the Southeast, he began competing for Pacific Northwest Wrestling, defeating Chris Colt at the Sports Arena in Portland, Oregon, on September 5, 1981, and was later named the PNW "Rookie of the Year" by the end of the year.
 He appeared in Maple Leaf Wrestling, teaming with Kenny Jay against Jerry and Johnny Valiant at the Oshawa Civic Auditorium in Oshawa, Ontario, pinning Johnny Valiant on October 1, 1981, due in part to outside interference from the Rougeau Brothers.

 Feuding with Dizzy Hogan in January 1982, he also lost several matches against Matt Borne, "Playboy" Buddy Rose, Billy White Wolf and fought to a draw against Stan Stasiak later that month.

 Losing to Gene Kiniski on February 3, he later defeated Tiger Chung Lee and Terry Fargo.
 Hogan, however, dominated their feud during mid-February but finally lost to him on February 27, 1982.